Building spatial world models from sparse transitional episodic memories: Methods

 Formally, our Episodic Spatial World Model (ESWM) is a function $f$ that takes as input a memory bank $M$ and a partially masked transition $q$, and predicts the complete transition $q^*$:

+We define an episodic memory as a one-step transition in a spatial environment, represented by the tuple $(s_s, a, s_e)$—denoting the source state, action, and end state, respectively.
+For each environment, we construct a memory bank $M$ as an unordered set of such transitions, constructed to be: \emph{Disjoint}, transitions do not form a continuous trajectory; \emph{Spanning}, the transitions collectively form a connected graph covering all locations; \emph{Minimal}, removing any transition would disconnect the graph (Fig.~\ref{fig:figure1}b).
+However, \emph{Minimality} is not required for training ESWM but is imposed in the grid environment to prove that the absolute minimum information is sufficient to construct a functional spatial map (see Fig.~\ref{fig:unconstrained_memory_bank} for results on non-minimal memory banks).
+We algorithmically generate such memory banks to sparsely cover each environment (Extended Methods \ref{extended_method:memory_bank}).
+Importantly, a single room may yield multiple valid memory banks, enabling our meta-training setup.

+We formulate spatial modeling as the ability to infer any missing component of an unseen but plausible transition $q$—that is, a query transition not present in $M$ (Fig.~\ref{fig:figure1}b).
+The task is to predict the masked element (either $s_s$, $a$, or $s_e$) of $q$, given the other two and the memory bank $M$ (Fig.~\ref{fig:figure1}c).
+For example: predicting the next state from $s_s=5$ and $a=\text{move right}$; inferring the action connecting states 5 and 10; or recovering the start state given $a=\text{move right}$ and $s_e = 10$.

-To train ESWM, we adopt a meta-learning approach where on each trial (i.e. sample), we randomly sample: (1) An environment $e$; (2) A disjoint memory bank $M$ from $e$; (3) A plausible query transition $q$ from ($e \setminus M$); (4) A masking choice (randomly masking $s_s$, $a$, or $s_e$).
-This process ensures that the model must reason over episodic structure rather than memorize specific environments.
-Notably, our environments (\texttt{Open Arena}, \texttt{Random Wall}; detailed below) contain up to $10^{33}$ and $5 \times 10^{36}$ possible configurations, respectively—making memorization intractable (Extended Methods \ref{extended_method:environment}, Fig.~\ref{fig:figure2}).
+To train ESWM, we adopt a meta-learning approach where on each trial (i.e. sample), we randomly sample: (1) An environment $e$ (though random assignment of states to locations); (2) A disjoint memory bank $M$ from $e$; (3) A plausible query transition $q$ from ($e \setminus M$); (4) A masking choice (randomly masking $s_s$, $a$, or $s_e$).
+This process prevents the model from memorizing any specific environment since the state-location mapping is randomized across trials (i.e, the model cannot simply memorize that state "5" is at top-left because "5" could be at top-right the next trial), and our environments (\texttt{Open Arena}, \texttt{Random Wall}; detailed below) contain an intractable amount of configurations ($>10^{33}$, see Extended Methods \ref{extended_method:environment}, Fig.~\ref{fig:figure2}).